 The children are really enjoying this new way of writing, and as a result, both their writing and reading skills should continue to develop.

 Whole School Reading Spine

 “Establish the core of key books that all children will experience: these should be ‘must have’ reads – the classics.
 The finest books that you can find!”
 Pie Corbett

-One of our whole school priorities this year centres around reading.
-Earlier this year, we were lucky enough to attend some Talk for Reading training run by Pie Corbett, an expert in reading.
-He firmly believes that “Great books…build the imagination…and equip the reader with language…because around 75 per cent of our vocabulary comes from our reading.”
+Pie Corbett, an expert in reading, firmly believes that “Great books…build the imagination…and equip the reader with language…because around 75 per cent of our vocabulary comes from our reading.”
 He recommends a Whole School Reading Spine where the children are to read to, enjoy, discuss and work with around 80 core books during their time at primary school.
-As a school, we are following his recommendation and have purchased the books we will need to use with each year group (a list can be found on our school website).
-We are looking forward to some exciting work ahead!
+As a school, we have followed his book recommendations and each class has a copy of the Spine books for the children to enjoy (a list can be found on our school website).

 English Subject Leaders